DataDog/documentation/content/en/continuous_integration/tests/java.md

 : The [Datadog API key][1] used to upload the test results.<br/>
 **Default**: `(empty)`

-Additionally, configure which [Datadog site][2] to which you want to send data.
+Additionally, configure [Datadog site][2] to which you want to send data.

 `DD_SITE` (Required)
 : The [Datadog site][2] to upload results to.<br/>